Telesphoreo/Wave/README.md

 In the configuration file, you have two sections: operators and superadmins.
 Add any permission node that you would like the player to not have.
 For example, if I were to add ```- essentials.antioch``` to the operator section, they would not be able to use /antioch.
 There is no inheritance, so you would have to add it to the superadmin section to block admins from using it.
 Wave already comes with a list of pre-defined permissions that you are free to use or remove.

 ## Developers
 Developers can add Wave as a dependency with Jitpack.
-In your repository section, Jitpack:
+Use the following to add Jitpack as a dependency.
 ```yaml
         <repository>
             <id>jitpack.io</id>